 Number of Housing Choice Voucher (HCV) Units at the project.
 If the conversion request involves units occupied by HCV holders, PBV assistance may be attached to units in the project only when the triggering event is an eligible prepayment and the conditions outlined in PIH Notice 2013-27: Voluntary Relinquishment of Enhanced or Regular Voucher in Exchange for PBV in Multifamily Conversion Actions are followed.

-Additionally, for PBV conversions the following information must be submitted:

-Supportive services.
-The statement must clearly identify if more than 50 percent of the units in the project are proposed for conversion to PBV assistance.
-If the assistance in more than 50 percent of the project units is proposed for conversion to PBV assistance and the project is a family project (not an elderly and/or disabled project) the requirements stated in Section 3.5(C) must be followed concerning supportive services.

-Conversion of selected units in project.
-If the owner proposes to convert more than 50 percent of the units in a project to PBV assistance, but the remainder of the units do not meet the exceptions described in 24 CFR 983.56 and discussed in Section 3.5 above, only 50 percent of the units may be assisted under the PBV HAP contract.
-For example, if the project has 100 units, 75 units are covered by a Rent Supp contract that is expiring, and the units do not qualify as excepted units, only 50 of the units may receive PBV assistance and the other 25 households are eligible to receive TPVs.
-In such a case, in the RAD application, the specific units for which the owner proposes to attach PBV assistance must be identified.
-Because not all assistance at the project will convert to PBVs, and because the owner is proposing to convert assistance for some, but not all households, the owner must, in such a case, receive consent of all households where assistance is proposed for conversion to PBVs, following the guidelines for Retroactive Conversions in Section 3.8 of this Notice.
-The signed consent forms, as discussed in Section 3.8 of this notice, must be submitted with the owner’s conversion request to RAD2@hud.gov for the prospective conversion.

 Resident Notification and Comment .
 The owner must provide evidence that resident notification and comment procedures described in 3.7.B, above, have been met.
 The RAD conversion request must include a copy of the notification letter, the date of the resident briefing and the names and titles of participating HUD staff, copies of all comments received, and a description of how the owner has considered the comments and addressed them in the plan for the conversion of TPV assistance to PBV assistance.
 HUD will carefully consider the comments from residents and legitimate resident organizations as part of the review of the proposal, as discussed below.